jbellars/vaadin-app/README.md

 # vaadin-app
 Vaadin 8 Tutorial

-The code that resulted from getting the tutorial at https://vaadin.com/docs/-/part/framework/tutorial.html#framework.tutorial.form-connection to work in my envoronment.
+The code that resulted from getting the tutorial at https://vaadin.com/docs/-/part/framework/tutorial.html#framework.tutorial.form-connection to work in my environment.